Last Updated on

 Guest post by Jamaica Travel Saver

 When most people think of Jamaica, they think of white sand beaches or pulsating reggae music.
+They rarely think of Jamaican food (although they might think of jerk chicken).
 However, Jamaica has a thriving food scene and in every corner of this little island, you will find a dish to whet your appetite.

-You will find a plethora of cooking establishments from formal restaurants, to beach-side shacks where you can get some of the best seafood, and to the jerk pan man on the street corner who serves up some of the most delicious Jerk chicken or pork.
-You will be treated to a variety of food that you have never heard of, but which you will remember for a lifetime.
+Not only is Jamaican cuisine diverse, but you will also find a plethora of cooking establishments from formal restaurants, to beach-side shacks where you can get some of the best seafood, and to the jerk pan man on the street corner who serves up some of the most delicious Jerk chicken or pork.
+You will be treated to a variety of traditional Jamaican food that you have never heard of, but which you will remember for a lifetime.

 Jamaican food has been influenced by its colonial past.
 You will not only find dishes from the Tainos, the first inhabitants of Jamaica, but also dishes influenced by the African, Chinese, Spanish, English, and Indian immigrants that arrived in Jamaica.